artilleryio/artillery-operator/README.md

 <img width="1012" alt="Kubernetes native load testing" src="assets/artillery-operator-header.png">

-# Artillery Operator for Kubernetes
+# Artillery Operator

-The Artillery Operator is an implementation of a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#operators-in-kubernetes) that enables Kubernetes native load testing.
+The Artillery Operator is an implementation of a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#operators-in-kubernetes) that enables Kubernetes native load testing in your cluster.

 ## Trial in your own cluster